Website Fast Tags

 Outline

-There are a few steps we'll need to take to complete integration of Deliverr Website Fast Tags onto your storefront:
+There are a few steps we'll need to take to complete integration of Flexport Website Fast Tags onto your storefront:

-You MUST implement both on your store in order to display fast tags, offer the correct shipping option at checkout, and receive Deliverr's discounted fast tag 2-Day rates.
+You MUST implement both on your store in order to display fast tags, offer the correct shipping option at checkout, and receive Flexport's discounted fast tag 2-Day rates.

 Including the Library